CarstenIsert/DeepBurn/README.md

 ### Total Body Surface Area (TBSA) Burn Calculation

-One o the most interesting metrics for doctors is to get a fast and reliable number on how much skin of the total body is burned to which degree as patient treatment and survival rate depend highly on this number.
+One of the most interesting metrics for doctors is to get a fast and reliable number on how much skin of the total body is burned to which degree as patient treatment and survival rate depend highly on this number.

 ### Medical Use Case

-Should be smartphone based
+Should be smartphone based.

 ## References